heptarch/heptarch.github.io/drafts/demon.md

 She does a quick calculation and concludes that one of the rotating polarizations must be *reversed*.
-She knows the arrangement of reflectors better than the veins in her hand; there is no mistaking.
+She knows the arrangement of reflectors better than the veins in her hand; there is no mistaking it.

 <p align="center">